openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMedia(resId: number): Promise&lt;Uint8Array&gt;

-Obtains the media file content corresponding to the specified resource ID.
+Obtains the content of a media file based on the specified resource ID.
 This API uses a promise to return the result.

 This API is deprecated since API version 9.
-You are advised to use [getMediaContent](#getmediacontent9-1) instead.
+You are advised to use [getMediaContent](#getmediacontent9-1).

 **System capability**: SystemCapability.Global.ResourceManager